6 Steps To Improve The Restaurant Guest Experience In 2022

 - Present this data to you in a visual, easy-to-understand way that you can share with others

-- Suggest actionable steps to reach your goals, like how to generate more visibility on UberEats by knowing what is causing you to lose visibility; measuring which campaigns are most effective in the guest journey; and aligning marketing and operations for better efficiency and preparedness.
+- Suggest actionable steps to reach your goals, like how to generate more visibility on UberEats or DoorDash by knowing what is causing you to lose visibility; measuring which campaigns are most effective in the guest journey; and aligning marketing and operations for better efficiency and preparedness.

 - Help you with Email and SMS marketing, unique loyalty programs, and other marketing strategies